Paul understood something I think a lot of us get wrong today: that discipleship begins well before someone becomes a Christian.

 Dr. T. G. Soares writes that New Testament accounts of Paul’s ministry “suggest the constant personal evangelism that Paul must have carried on during his hours of labor with the various fellow-workers with whom he was thrown into companionship.”

-Finally, Paul provides a model for what it looks like to use our work as entrepreneurs to continually teach the Word of God to fellow believers, discipling them to become more like Christ.
+Finally, Paul provides a model for what it looks like to use our work as Christian entrepreneurs to continually teach the Word of God to fellow believers, discipling them to become more like God.

 When Priscilla and Aquila met Paul they were probably already Christians.
 However, undoubtedly Paul took them deeper in the faith.
 It is very possible that Paul taught them how to blend workplace excellence and effective evangelism.
 They became tentmaking missionaries themselves, traveling on to Ephesus no doubt still practicing their trade and teaching the Way to people like Apollos.
 Paul modeled teaching in the context of daily life, which made spiritual instruction seem natural and flowing rather than forced and uncomfortable as it is commonly perceived.

-The apostle Paul provides a model for us to follow as we seek to create disciples through our own entrepreneurial endeavors, living out the gospel by loving people and building genuine relationships, speaking the gospel with words, and teaching the Word to fellow believers so that they might become more like Christ.
+The apostle Paul provides a model for us to follow as we seek to create Christian entrepreneurs through our own endeavors, live out the gospel by loving people and building genuine relationships, speak the gospel with words, and teach the Word to fellow believers so that Christians might live more like Christ over time.

 Editor's note: This post was adapted from Called to Create: A Biblical Invitation to Create, Innovate, and Risk by Jordan Raynor.
 Baker Books, a division of Baker Publishing Group. (c) 2017.
 Used by permission.